Business Constraints vs Random Problems (The Diagnostic That Separates the $86K Plateau From the $120K System)

 Critical: Relieving constraint A doesn’t eliminate it permanently.
 Growth creates new constraints.
 The cycle continues.

-Sequencing matters: You can’t fix system constraints before capacity is utilized (no volume to systematize).
 You can’t fix market constraints if you can’t deliver (building demand you can’t serve).
-You can’t fix policy constraints if systems aren’t tested (changing rules without data).

-How to Identify Your Current Constraint
+How to Identify Your Current Business Constraint Using the 5-Question Diagnostic

 Most constraint diagnosis fails because founders look at symptoms, not system throughput.